Bladder Cystitis Imaging

 In patients with suspected acute cystitis, a urine sample should be obtained and sent for microscopic analysis.
 It should also be cultured for bacteria, and the bacterial sensitivity should be analyzed.

 Cystitis is a clinical diagnosis; in most patients, imaging is not required.
 The diagnosis is generally made by means of cystoscopy.
 However, some clinicians use ultrasonography to exclude secondary causes of cystitis, such as bladder outlet obstruction and bladder calculi.
-Ultrasonography is also employed to look for associated renal disease; it is also a good modality for measuring bladder capacity, which may be a major concern in cases of cystitis (see the image below).
+Ultrasonography is also employed to look for associated renal disease; it is also a good modality for measuring bladder capacity, which may be a major concern in cases of cystitis.
+[11, 12] The imaging features of cystitis are nonspecific; on imaging alone, one form of cystitis cannot be differentiated from another.
+Bladder tumors may cause mucosal and bladder wall changes that are similar to the changes seen in cystitis, and vice versa.
+Problems may even arise in differentiating malignancy from cystitis with cystoscopy, and biopsy may be required.
+Bladder calcification is a nonspecific finding and has several etiologies.

-Contrast-enhanced studies (intravenous urography [IVU] or cystography) are good at showing structural abnormalities of the kidneys, ureters, and bladder (see the images below).
+Contrast-enhanced studies (intravenous urography [IVU] or cystography) are good at showing structural abnormalities of the kidneys, ureters, and bladder (see the image below).
 IVU also allows a rough assessment of renal function.
 Mucosal bladder irregularity, polypoid bladder masses, bladder trabeculation, and diverticula are usually well depicted on cystograms; bladder emptying may also be assessed with postvoiding cystograms.

 Radiography